Force over Distance: Chapter 43

 Thomas sealed the door behind them.

-Already, they could hear Nakai in the halls.
+Already, the halls were full of the sound of approaching Nakai.
 They ducked into the nearest cross-corridor, just ahead of another complement of the things, probably on their way to the chair room.
 Scott and Young plastered themselves against the wall of the cross corridor.

 As they passed, Young counted six of them, marching together.